garylirocks/quickrefs/azure-devops.markdown

         ...
 ```

-- *#1* By default, a job is independent from other jobs.
-They could run in any order or in parallel, use `dependsOn` to make sure the correct execution order.
+- *#1* By default, a stage is implicitly depending on preceding stage.
+Use `dependsOn` to make dependency explicit.
 - *#2* An environment is created automatically if it does not exist, you can create one manually and add approvals and checks to it.

 #### Stage dependencies